inband/spcor/3-mpls-and-segment-routing/1-implement-mpls/checking-mpls.md

 What is happening on the wire?
+Traffic TX/RX over link CSR1 to CSR3 (vlan13)